solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 }
 ```

-The contract constructor args looks very complex we already have constructor args ready for you.
+The contract constructor args looks complex for this example, we already have constructor args ready for you.

 In the file `TypeCheckAddresses.json` that you have already made in setup, add another object in json file for the above contract: